tomjwells/coti-node-images/README.md

 1. Download the new official Coti release.
 2. Modify the `Dockerfile` to download the clusterstamp file.
-3. Copy a script (`update-env`), which uses the container's environment variables to generates a new `fullnode.properties` file.
+3. Copy a script (`update-env`), which uses the container's environment variables to generate a new `fullnode.properties` file.

 # Stay Coti